Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 ahmolli "soap, soap root".

-Amor Spanish, PortugueseMeans "love" in Spanish and Portuguese, likely denoting an illegitimate child and also a philanderer.
+Amor Spanish, PortugueseMeans "love" in Spanish and Portuguese, likely denoting an illegitimate child or a philanderer.
 It could also be from the given name

 Amores SpanishFrom a nickname for a philanderer meaning "loves" in Spanish, the plural of